phoebe-leong/discord-bot/README.md

 1. Download **bot.js**
 2. Navigate to the file directory of **bot.js** on your computer and open a Terminal / Command Prompt window in the directory.
-3. Type `node bot.js` into the window.
+3. Type `node bot.js` into the window and press enter.
 4. The bot will be online!

 #### Dependencies